 Alarming rates of malnutrition across Asia and the Pacific is inhibiting healthy development for the most vulnerable children.
 Together, we're working with families to teach them to improve nutrition and dietary diversity, ensuring children grow up healthy.

-"I've witnessed first-hand how our savings group members' lives have changed.
-I'm personally so grateful for the training too.
-I'm a changed man," says Joel, a grandfather and local savings group chairperson in Papua New Guinea.
+"I've witnessed first-hand how our members' lives have changed.
+I'm so grateful.
+I'm a changed man too," says Joel, a savings group chairperson in Papua New Guinea.

-Today you can help farmers like Joel make a difference for their future.
+You can help farmers like Joel change their lives for good.

 1,781 people set aside money for school fees, medical expenses, and business capital through savings groups.

 415 young people were trained in agriculture and fisheries on topics like soil management, crop rotation and fishing techniques.